jhilbs3/portfolio/chals/handout/readme.md

 # handout

+**This challenge will only work remote because it requires a very specific filesystem setup that I don't feel like emulating right now**

+## Tags

+- x86-64
+- seccomp
+- stack buffer overflow
+- idekctf2021

+## Intro

 A challenge from idekctf2021.
 This is a binary that uses `seccomp` to filter allowed syscalls.
 This particular binary also `chroot`'s to a directory in tmp (most likely to prevent writing to files that get executed).
 We will need to analyze the sandbox environment to determine what is possible.

 ## Analysis

 First we need to determine what protections we are dealing with.
+We will use `checksec` for this.

+    $ checksec rocket
+    Arch:     amd64-64-little
+    RELRO:    Partial RELRO
+    Stack:    No canary found
+    NX:       NX disabled
+    PIE:      No PIE (0x400000)
+    RWX:      Has RWX segments

+This is an `x86-64` ELF binary with seemingly no protections enabled.
+Let's use `ghidra` to examine the binary.
+The bug is very obvious

+    printf("Here is a gift for your journey:%p\n",local_828);
+    gets(local_828);
+    install_syscall_filter();

+This is a stack buffer overflow with `seccomp` filters enabled.

 ## Solution

 First we need to determine which syscalls we are allowed to execute.
 To do this we can use [seccomp-tools](https://github.com/david942j/seccomp-tools).
 Run

-    seccomp-tools dump ./rocket
+    $ seccomp-tools dump ./rocket

 Provide input so that the `seccomp` filters are submitted.
 The results look like

-    seccomp-tools dump ./rocket
+    $ seccomp-tools dump ./rocket
     Creating a jail at `/tmp/ccRUAB`.
     Here is a gift for your journey:0x7ffcfdb72c00 hello world